djalbat/the-occam-user-manual/getting-to-grips-with-the-ide.md

 Bear in mind that these link are shown as 'info' level messages and therefore if you have the log level set at a higher level then you will miss them.

 The second kind of find functionality is grouping and this happens in the editor without its focus being taken away.
-The requisite keyobard shortcut is the command or control key together with the 'G' key.
+The requisite keyboard shortcut is the command or control key together with the 'G' key.
 If nothing is selected, that is only carets are showing, then the token underneath the first caret will be selected.
-If there is already a selection then its next occurence of the selected content will be selected.
+If there is already a selection then its next occurrence of the selected content will be selected.
-This process can be repeated until all occruences have been found, or hold down the shift key to group all occurences at once.
+This process can be repeated until all occurrences have been found, or hold down the shift key to group all occurences at once.

 The editor fully supports Unicode but of course no keyboard can.
 In order to get around this the Unicode toolbar has been provided.